Informal business email of request exercise

 6.

-A way to focus the receiver's attention on a specific part of a question, is
+A word used to emphasis a specific word or part of a sentence, is

 Especially: